BAN432 Applied Textual Data Analysis for Business and Finance

 - has the knowledge necessary to carry out textual data analysis in order to guide economic decisions

 This course is taught using a combination of regular lectures and examples in R. The lectures are aimed at providing the core information concerning the principles of analysing textual data and their application in finance and business.
-All subjects discussed will be implemented using R. Students have to bring their laptops to class and work with the examples individually or in groups.
+All subjects discussed will be implemented using R.

 Although not required, a basic knowledge of R is recommended.
 Students without any prior knowledge in R are expected to keep up with the course's demands independently.

-Grading: The grading will be based on the correctness of the results, the clarity and persuasiveness of each assignment, as well as the student's ability to learn and implement new concepts.
-Students are expected to relate their final project to the relevant literature.
 The final project and the homework assignments have to be submitted in English.
 Students who want to retake the course, have to retake both the final project and the homework assignments.
 All elements have to be submitted in the same semester.

 Laptop with a working installation of R. We will work with R during the course and students are required to bring their laptops to class.